jejacks0n/mercury/README.md

 This branch represents the future version of Mercury Editor.
 This iteration of Mercury Editor (Mercury2) separates the Rails portions from the Javascript portions of the project.
 Rails is still used for development (for a server, coffeescript, sass, build process etc.) but the Rails Engine has been moved to [mercury-rails](https://github.com/jejacks0n/mercury-rails) -- this enables more functionality, and to serve as an example of how to implement functionality like snippets and image uploading/resizing.
 If you're interested in integrating Mercury2 with your own platform, this is the best place to start.

+## Browser Support

+Mercury has been written for the future, and thus doesn't support legacy browsers or browsers that don't follow the W3C specifications for content editing.
+Any browser will be supported if they support the W3C specification in the future, but there aren't plans currently for adding support for alternate implementations at this time.

+Supported Browsers:

+- Chrome 27
+- Firefox 22 (currently in beta)
+- Opera 12
+- Safari 6.0.4
+- Mobile Safari
+- IE10? (need a VM with Win7/IE10 to check -- can't install my DVD copy on my Macbook Pro because it doesn't have a DVD drive)

 ## Usage

 **NOTE:** this is likely to change and be expanded on.